BrixIA/Brixia-score-COVID-19/README.md

 | Attribute | Description |
 |------|-----|
 | filename | filename from Cohen dataset |
-| from S-A to S-F | The 6 regions annotatated by a Senior radiologist (+20yr expertise)
+| from S-A to S-F | The 6 regions annotatated by a Senior radiologist (+20yr expertise), from 0 to 3
-| S-Global | Global score by the Senior radiologist (sum of S-A : S-F)
+| S-Global | Global score by the Senior radiologist (sum of S-A : S-F),  from 0 to 18
-| from J-A to J-F | The 6 regions annotatated by a Junior radiologist (+2yr expertise)
+| from J-A to J-F | The 6 regions annotatated by a Junior radiologist (+2yr expertise),  from 0 to 3
-| J-Global | Global score by the Junior radiologist (sum of S-A : S-F)
+| J-Global | Global score by the Junior radiologist (sum of S-A : S-F),  from 0 to 18
 </details>